datacarpentry/semester-biology/exercises/Strings-1-R.md

 ---

-Write a series of print statements that returns the following (include a blank line between each answer):
+Write a series of print statements that returns the following (include a blank line between each answer; ?cat):

 1. Post hoc ergo propter hoc
 2. What's up with scientists using all of this snooty latin?